3bdalrhmanS3d/Helpers/README.md

 ## 🎯 About The Camp

 **Helpers Assiut Summer Camp II**
-This comprehensive programming camp teaches C# and .NET fundamentals from scratch to advanced levels, designed for beginners and intermediate learners who want to build a strong foundation in object-oriented programming and application development.
+This comprehensive programming camp teaches C# and .NET fundamentals from scratch to advanced levels, designed for beginners and intermediate learners who want to build a strong foundation in object-oriented programming, database systems, and application development.

 ![Helpers Assiut Community](Photo/EusiZ7rWYAEvOlr.jpg)